 Keep in mind you have only been in this country for 3 hours in total.
 I can guarantee if this scenario actually happened to you, your stress level will start to increase dramatically.
 You may be thinking to yourself, ’yeah but how often do scenarios like this actually happen?’
-And as someone who has been traveling the world for almost four solid years, I can tell you that this type of thing becomes the norm in some of the underdeveloped countries.
+And as someone who has been traveling the world 2016, I can tell you that this type of thing becomes the norm in some of the underdeveloped countries.

 You simply need to be aware that situations like this do happen – and you need to be able to handle the CONS of Solo Traveling without becoming angry or frustrated.
 These emotions will only ruin your trip.
 Handling yourself is a big part of solo traveling.
 Seriously.
 Things rarely ever go according to plan (mainly Introvert/Extrovert Solo Traveling).

 You Need To Be Physically Prepared for Solo Traveling